Trade Show Booth Design GuideDECEMBER 26, 2019| SpeedPro

 When you design your trade show exhibits, you’ll need to follow a few basic principles to make your exhibit booth both eye-catching and inviting.

 - Stick to your brand’s identity: As you put together your exhibit, it’s best to represent your company in the most accurate way possible.
 Potential clients and customers will be able to sniff out dishonesty, and besides, as you try to generate brand awareness, you don’t want to confuse them with varying brand identities.
-Your images, color scheme and text should stay true to your company’s central message, rather than trying to mirror a current trend.

 - Find the right location: Even if you have the perfect exhibit that captures your brand message perfectly, you can still fail to make an impression if your booth isn’t located in a place where people are likely to stop.
 For example, you’ll want to scout the trade-show floor to find a site that is going to be heavily trafficked.
 Typically, you’ll find heavy foot-traffic near entrances, stairs and elevators.
 Avoid setting up by columns or other structures that prevent people from noticing your booth.